Top Places to visit in Pokhara: Overview

 Opening/Closing Time: 9 am–5 pm

 Admission Fee: Free.
-If you are on your vehicle, you have to pay a small parking fee of 10 rupees.
+If you are in your vehicle, you have to pay a small parking fee of 10 rupees.

-Top things to do at World Peace pagoda:
+What to do at the World Peace pagoda?

 - Admiring the beauty seen from the top